Jyothishjoy/Rh-Transferhydroformylation/MapLigands/README.md

+# How to use AaronTool's MapLigand Functionality to do MultiSubstitutions

-mapligands.py script use AaronTool's MapLigands functionality to mount all bidentate ligands from AaronTools library into the PP-template.xyz file.
+mapligands.py script uses AaronTool's MapLigand functionality to mount all bidentate ligands from AaronTools library into the PP-template.xyz file.

-How to add new ligands to the Aaron_library? https://aarontools.readthedocs.io/en/latest/other_docs/libraries.html
+## How to add new ligands to the Aaron_library?
+https://aarontools.readthedocs.io/en/latest/other_docs/libraries.html

 Windows: